zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}scope specifies the scope of this rule.
+    <dd>scope specifies the scope of this rule.
 Valid values are "Cluster", "Namespaced", and "*" "Cluster" means that only cluster-scoped resources will match this rule.
 Namespace API objects are cluster-scoped.
 "Namespaced" means that only namespaced resources will match this rule. "*" means that there are no scope restrictions.
 Subresources match the scope of their parent resource.
-Default is "*".{{% /md %}}</dd>
+Default is "*".</dd>

 </dl>
-{{% /choosable %}}

-{{% choosable language go %}}
 <dl class="resources-properties">

     <dt class="property-optional"